Pula or Rovinj? Where to Stay in Istria

 There are a few more budget accommodation options, Airbnb properties (both private rooms and whole apartments) are about 10-15% cheaper, and the rooms in smaller hotels are slightly less as well.

-The same goes for restaurants — while there are certainly a number of restaurants in Pula that are geared toward foreign tourists with prices to match, the upcharge isn’t quite as significant as it is in Rovinj.
-All in all, if you’re looking to cut a bit from your overall Croatia trip cost, then Pula might be the best option for you.
+The same goes for restaurants — while there are certainly several restaurants in Pula that are geared toward foreign tourists with prices to match, the upcharge isn’t quite as significant as it is in Rovinj.

 Where to Stay in Pula

 Boutique Hotel Valsabbion – If you’re looking for a little bit of luxury during your stay in Pula, then this boutique hotel is a fantastic option.
 They have a range of plush rooms available, a chic, modern swimming pool and an unbeatable beachside location along with numerous other amenities.
-Click here to see their latest prices

-Private Rental — This is another fantastic option if you’re looking for some privacy in a whole apartment such as this comfortable city apartment.
-Click here to see the best private rentals in Pula!
+Private Rental – This is another fantastic option if you’re looking for some privacy in a whole apartment such as this comfortable city apartment.

 Crazy House Hostel – Centrally located, this hostel is a great place to stay if you’re on a tight budget or travelling solo.
 It has both dorm and private rooms on offer and also a nice outdoor terrace to relax on warm days.
-Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other places in Pula!